Setup a new node

 Create a new file in

-called however you like.
-Let's take as example00-installer-config.yaml
+/etc/netplancalled however you like.
+Let's take as example00-installer-config.yaml:sudo touch /etc/netplan/00-installer-config.yaml -

 Edit the file by adding the following: